PBX integration guideFollow

 When sending outbound traffic to Bandwidth from your PBX, here are a few things to keep in mind:

-- We accept traffic based on whitelisted IP’s.
-Please ensure you have provided your implementation specialist with your IP’s.
-If these have updated or changed after your onboard, please open a support ticket and we will white list your new IP’s.
-We will reject traffic from non-authorized IP’s.
+- We accept traffic based on whitelisted IPs.
+Please ensure you have provided your implementation specialist with your IPs.
+If these have updated or changed after your onboard, please open a support ticket and we'll whitelist your new IPs.
+We'll reject traffic from non-authorized IPs.

-- Bandwidth does not use a Username/Password to authentic traffic.
-We only authenticate via trusted IP’s.
+- Bandwidth doesn't use a Username/Password to authentic traffic.
+We only authenticate via trusted IPs.
 If your PBX interface is asking for this or credentials/registration, please ensure registration is disabled or bypassed per the recommended instructs from your PBX provider.

 - With outbound traffic, please be able to failover on a variety of SIP Error Codes to our Geo-Redundant access point in the event your target access point is unavailable.